KernFerm/BubblesTheDev-WebBrowser/Docs/ARCHITECTURE.md

 * incognito AI memory does not persist across sessions
 * guest profile state does not persist after close
 * diagnostics remain local unless the user exports them or enables privacy-safe reporting
+* optional anonymous feedback sends only the user's chosen feedback fields and does not create a local feedback history
 * no built-in telemetry or analytics systems are part of the normal browser runtime
 * ad and tracker blocking decisions are made locally without uploading browsing activity to a remote filter service
 * local Send to Device traffic is designed for same-Wi-Fi or same-LAN discovery instead of cloud account sync
 * Secure DNS remains user-controlled and requires a browser restart when DNS settings change
 * accessibility preferences stay local by default
 * locale preferences, locale diagnostics, and translation validation stay local by default
-* installed update checks no longer need a bundled shared client secret in the shipped browser files
+* installed update checks use the public update flow without requiring users to configure update credentials

 ## Startup And Update Coordination

-Version `1.2.212` also keeps the runtime shape where the main window can open sooner while slower background work continues after launch.
+Version `1.2.410` also keeps the runtime shape where the main window can open sooner while slower background work continues after launch.

 Current startup and update characteristics include: